The second binary table attached to raw files is the Fibre Table. It relates the fibre buttons on

 Y position of the fibre in the reconstructed image matrix

-Note that the ARGUS image reconstruction using the X and Y columns for
+The ARGUS image reconstruction using the X and Y columns for the table

-the table gives the image in the standard NE orientation on the sky.
-If
+gives the image in the standard NE orientation on the sky.
+If the ARGUS

 like above, heliocentric correction